february, 2023

 Learning objectives

-Everything that we do to rabbits whilst they are hospitalised induces some degree of stress.
-There are ways to reduce this, which is easily achieved in practice
+Understand that everything that we do to rabbits whilst they are hospitalised induces some degree of stress.
+Learn ways to reduce this, which are easily achieved in practice

 Week 6